vanhoangkha/Networking-fundamentals/Day46_NAT_Dynamic_Part2.md

 MORE ABOUT NAT tĩnh

 - NAT tĩnh involves statically configuring one-to-one mappings of PRIVATE IP ADDRESSES to PUBLIC IP ADDRESSES
-- When traffic from the INTERNAL HOST is sent to the OUTSIDE Mạng, the Router will translate the SOURCE ADDRESS
+- When traffic from the INTERNAL HOST is sent to the OUTSIDE Network, the Router will translate the SOURCE ADDRESS

 ![image](https://github.com/psaumur/CCNA/assets/106411237/60ba15dd-ee70-4bd9-b9a7-febf3ebbcd10)